Venice opens “miraculous” film festival, but veterans lament

 VENICE (AP) — The beachfront terrace at the Excelsior Hotel, usually hopping with movie industry VIPs and minor celebrities, is pleasantly quiet.
-The red carpet has a three-meter-high (ten-foot)wall blocking the public’s view.
+The red carpet has a three-meter-high (ten-foot) wall blocking the public’s view.
 Veteran film-goers walk away dejected after being told they had to reserve seats online, well in advance.

 Welcome to the Venice Film Festival in the time of coronavirus.